American Income Life Insurance Review (2026 Update)

 Cost

-PolicyMe’s rates are lower than American Income Life across all categories.
-Commission based sales usually don’t lead to the lowest rates for the consumer.
+PolicyMe offers competitive pricing, while American Income Life does not publicly disclose rates, making direct comparisons difficult.
+Commission-based sales usually don’t lead to the lowest rates for the consumer.

 Customer Satisfaction